 Setting T1 as 1H and T2 as 1D in the backtest settings:

 This means that the overall trend will be set using the daily charts whereas the signals will be generated at local tops and bottoms in the hourly chart.

 Running a backtest over the past 9 months gives us pretty decent results with a Sharpe Ratio of 1.87 whereas a Win Ratio of a whopping 100 which means all 5 trades ended up in profits.

 Analysing the most recent trade in a 1D trend chart, look how the buy signal was generated while the Histogram was greater than zero whereas the sell signal was generated when the histogram became lesser than zero.

 Analysing the same trade for signal line crossovers in a 1H signal chart, the buy signal was generated at a bullish crossover of MACD and Signal whereas the sell signal was generated at a bearish crossover of MACD and Signal:

 The fact that there were minimum/none false signals generated shows how beautifully we filtered the false signals using MACD Histogram in multiple time-frames to determine the overall trend first and then generate the buy/sell signals.
 False signals can also be filtered by stop-losses however by booking in small losses.

-One interesting thing here is that the Signal Line crossover can be replaced by MACD Histogram in a lower time-frame because essentially the Histogram is the difference of MACD and Signal and thus zero-line crossover of the Histogram is the same as signal line crossover.
+One interesting thing here is that the Signal Line crossover can be replaced by MACD Histogram in a lower time frame because essentially the Histogram is the difference between MACD and Signal and thus zero-line crossover of the Histogram is the same as signal line crossover.
 In the next article of our MACD MasterClass, we will be talking about a very popular Double Cross Trading Strategy using the two most compatible indicators, MACD and Stochastic.

 A few quick references below: